-The researchers gave 132 adults who were heavy smokers either 29.5 or 188 milliliters of Noni (Morinda citrifolia) juice per day for thirty days.
+The researchers, the University of Illinois College of Medicine, gave 132 adults who were heavy smokers either 29.5 or 188 milliliters of Noni juice per day for thirty days.
 Another group drank a placebo.
 The clinical trial was randomized, double blind and placebo-controlled.

 The researchers chose heavy smokers as subjects because heavy smoking has been shown to significantly increase levels of inflammation, increase triglycerides, increase low-density lipoprotein (LDL) levels and reduce HDL-cholesterol.
 High levels of LDL-c and triglycerides have been associated with greater incidence of artery and heart disease.